Undecided voters are the prize for both Biden and Trump in Thursday presidential debate

 - Oops!Something went wrong.Please try again later.

 The McCamish Pavilion at Georgia Tech in Atlanta on Tuesday, June 25, 2024.
 It is the site of the press center for media covering the CNN debate between President Joe Biden and former President Donald Trump on Thursday.
-(Photo by Ross Williams/Georgia Recorder)
+(Ross Williams/Georgia Recorder)

 President Joe Biden and former President Donald Trump will get a crucial opportunity to reach undecided voters and set the terms for the 2024 presidential campaign at Thursday night’s debate in Atlanta.